NATIONAL INVESTOR RELATIONS INSTITUTE

 - Promote networking among current Chapter members.

 Vice President, Treasurer – The Vice President, Treasurer is responsible for maintaining the sound financial position of the Chapter and for the receipt and disbursement of Chapter funds.
 The treasurer shall maintain bank records and provide financial reports at Board meetings.
 The Treasurer and the President of the Chapter shall be authorized to sign checks drawn on or otherwise disburse Chapter funds held in any depository.
-The term for the Treasurer may not exceed two (2) consecutive years in order to ensure oversight of the Chapter’s funds and good corporate governance.
+The term for the Treasurer may not exceed three (3) consecutive years in order to ensure oversight of the Chapter’s funds and good corporate governance.

 Additional responsibilities include: